-There is often a lag in the determination of these costs, and the adjustment factor is on the formulation of these costs, and the adjustment factor is the fuel and purchased gas adjustment (PGA) clause for gas utilities.
+nder traditional regulation, utilities have often had different adjustment factors on customer bills.
+Perhaps the most common is the fuel and purchased-power adjustment clause (FAC) for electric utilities and the purchased gas adjustment (PGA) clause for gas utilities.
 In both of these cases, utilities compute the actual costs for these items, and then customer bills are adjusted to reflect changes in those costs.
 There is often a lag in the determination of these costs, and the adjustment factor itself is often based on the forecast units of sales expected in the period when adjustment will be collected.
 As a result, actual collections usually deviate from expected collections, and a periodic reconciliation must be made to adjust revenues accordingly.